 The Phoenix LTX has been one of the most popular home laser tag sets ever since it came out in 2008.
 The LTAR set was released outside the Lazer Tag series and was Hasbro’s attempt to break into the market of smartphone laser tag.
 A tough market, with ever evolving smartphone technology.

 Who would’ve guessed that a smart little toy like the Nerf gun has had such a long and tumultuous history?

 What matters most is that Nerf guns, just like laser tag guns, are awesome toys for both kids and adults.
 Nerf blasters are ever growing in popularity with new models and series coming out frequently.
 A lot of new Nerf blasters have already been released in 2017 and there are still more to come so stay tuned!

-What we like about Nerf blasters is that they have remained so popular in the last decades, despite the rise of computer games.
-Let’s face it, it’s so much more fun to shoot each other with foam than to sit behind a computer screen and not move.
+What we like about Nerf blasters is that they have been able to remain so popular in the last 10 years, despite the rise of mobile phones, social media and high-tech computer games.
+Let’s face it, it’s so much more fun to shoot each other with foam than to sit behind a computer screen and not move at all.

 Popular Nerf Guns

 It’s hard, if not impossible, to make a list of the best Nerf guns ever made.
 Everyone of course has their own opinion and preference, but we have tried to compile a list of some of the best Nerf guns available on the market today.

 Here are some of our Nerf gun reviews:

 The Nerf Modulus Tri-Strike is an exciting Nerf gun that was released in the second half of 2016 as part of the the N-Strike Modulus series.